How Long Can a Medical Certificate Cover?

 Severe acute illness or significant symptoms

-When symptoms are more severe, recovery may take longer and the clinician may certify a longer period, often still with a review recommendation if symptoms don't improve.
+When symptoms are more severe, recovery may take longer and the clinician may certify a longer period, often still with a review recommendation if symptoms do not improve.
 The clinician may also provide clearer safety-net advice and escalation instructions.

 Injuries and musculoskeletal problems

-For many injuries, doctors may issue either a short unfit certificate or, more commonly, a “fit for suitable duties” certificate with restrictions.
+For many injuries, doctors may issue either a short unfit certificate or, where appropriate, a “fit for suitable duties” certificate with restrictions.
 This supports recovery while allowing safe work.
 In more serious injury cases, longer certificates may be needed, particularly if there are mobility limitations or pain preventing safe work.

 Mental health-related time off